 - Investigate dog control issues such as straying and fouling

-- Dogs dangerously out of control in a public place that are likely to cause harm
+- Investigate dogs dangerously out of control in a public place that are likely to cause harm

 - Offer advice on responsible dog ownership

-- Provide Free Microchipping.
-Failure to have your dog micro-chipped could result in a £500 fine
+- Offer free microchipping.
+Failure to have your dog microchipped could result in a £500 fine

 Police deal with:

-- Dogs attacks on humans in cases where skin is broken and the dog attacked the human directly (Where a human is bitten accidentally whilst trying to separate dogs the Dog Warden will take action)
+- Dog attacks on humans in cases where skin is broken and the dog attacked the human directly

 - Dogs straying onto the motorway